dayvson/headphone-bluetooth-spotify/README.md

 I decided to support the most important events such as: play/pause track and the controls to go for the next and previous track.
 #Installation
 <a href="https://github.com/dayvson/headphone-bluetooth-spotify/raw/master/dist/HeadphoneBluetoothSpotify.zip">Download</a> the zip extract it and move the .app file to your application folder.
-I recommend you to add the application to login items so you do not need to open it.
+I also recommend you to add the application to login items so you do not need to open it everytime.

+#Play Button iTunes patch
+This is a <a href="https://github.com/thebitguru/play-button-itunes-patch">patch for removing the default OS X behavior of always starting iTunes when the play button on the keyboard is pressed</a>.

 #Preview
 <img src="https://raw.githubusercontent.com/dayvson/headphone-bluetooth-spotify/master/app-screenshot.png" />

-#License
-MIT